tensorflow/build/tf_oss_dashboard/help.md

     easy way to check if your CL has landed on GitHub, on Nightlies, etc).
 You can include the "cl/" too if you're copy-pasting.
   - Add `#<pr-number>` to the dashboard URL to find a specific merged PR.
-- This page refreshes roughly every 5 minutes to check for updates.
 - The last dot you clicked on is outlined in black.
 It goes away after refresh.
 - Click the "Reveal All" button in a modal to highlight every dot for that commit.
 This is useful for e.g. seeing all commits after a nightly release.